Social Media

 But if you’re worried about TikTok being banned, don’t freak out just yet!

 Below we break down the facts behind the ban.
-We urge brands to watch to this story without going into panic mode.
+We urge brands to watch this story without going into panic mode.

 A Brief Timeline of Attempts to Ban TikTok